-To be allowed to register for concurrent enrollment courses, students must meet the eligibility criteria listed above in the section "Student Participation in Concurrent Enrollment-Eligibility."
+To be allowed to register for concurrent enrollment courses at the higher education institution, students must meet the eligibility criteria listed above in the section "Student Participation in Concurrent Enrollment-Eligibility."
 A student is required to obtain written parental permission to register for a CE course (see Additional Resource E).